industrial-edge/slmp-connector-getting-started/docs/Installation.md

 ![configuration3](/docs/graphics/Configuration3.png)

 Finally click the **'Deploy'** button to save the configuration for the SLMP Connector.
 Then click the **'Start Project'** button to start the project.

+Now data can be transferred via the SLMP connection.
+Please find more information in the  [Usage](/docs/Usage.md) documentation.